 This module offers an opportunity to study adaptation/remediation in diverse forms, genres, and styles across stage, page, and screen.
 First, we will analyze the language, structure, and politics of specific texts from the sixteenth- to the twenty-first centuries.
 Then, we will investigate how these texts change as they transition from one form to another and/or from one context to another, and to what effect.
 The works selected have a clear relationship with Britain and students are guided towards ways to explore these connections in London.
 This course satisfies the EP2 and Texts and Contexts core requirements at Fordham University.

 ENGL 3068 – Writing London

 By studying classical Greek and other myths, Joseph Campbell’s ideas on universal story structures, superhero and Bible stories, we will learn how stories are built.
 We will then analyze great literature and ‘Harry Potter’ to see how other people employ these ideas.
-Throughout, we will practise how to observe, listen and analyze better as a first step to writing better, all the while using London as our sensory playground.
-Field trips include: A Harry Potter walk, a film, a play, a museum and a gallery visit.
+Throughout, we will practice how to observe, listen and analyze better as a first step to writing better, all the while using London as our sensory playground.
+Field trips include a Harry Potter walk, a film, a play, a museum and a gallery visit.

 HIST 3620 – 20th Century Europe

 World War I and peace settlement; postwar problems; communism, fascism, Nazism; totalitarian aggression and World War II; international cooperation and reconstruction; the cold war and the collapse of communism.
 (Alternate years).
 This course is an International Studies and International Political Economy Major or Minor course at Fordham University.